 A big no-no during pregnancy, alcohol should not be consumed at all while pregnant.
 According to the CDC, alcohol intake during the first three months of pregnancy “can cause the baby to have abnormal facial features.”

-Outside these crucial months, alcohol can still negatively impact pregnancy and cause low birth weight, behaviour problems in children, increased risk of miscarriage and stillbirth, and sudden infant death syndrome.
+Outside these crucial months, alcohol can still negatively impact pregnancy and cause low birth weight, behavior problems in children, increased risk of miscarriage and stillbirth, and sudden infant death syndrome.

 Tip: All types of alcohol is dangerous during pregnancy.
 If you hadn’t been trying to get pregnant but found out you are, stop drinking alcohol immediately.